 Switch to the Manage 3D Settings tab on the left side in order to edit all the available 3D settings.

-The sharpening level should be set to around 0.50 and the film grain to around 0.17, but feel free to play around.
+A common sharpening level some gamers like is around 0.50 with the film grain set to around 0.17, but feel free to play around.